Wanted in Germany: Heirs for family-owned businesses – DW – 10/11/2024

 Carolin, whose name we've changed because she wanted to speak with DW only on condition of anonymity, is such a case in point.

-"We don’t know how to survive in Germany as a business.
-Our customers are well aware that German technology is not unique anymore," the 25-year-old told DW, adding that in China the same product would be "way cheaper" to produce.
+"We don't know how to survive in Germany as a business.
+Our customers are well aware that German technology is not unique anymore," she told DW, adding that in China the same product would be "way cheaper" to produce.

 This perception of risk and diminishing competitiveness is driving many young Germans away from their family legacies.
-And so, neither Carolin nor her sister plan to take over when their parents retire, reflecting a scenario playing out in businesses across the country.
+And so, neither Carolin nor her sister plans to take over when their parents retire, reflecting a scenario playing out in businesses nationwide.

 Young generation at odds with risk?